 Acupuncture is a powerful and diverse healing modality that is thousands of years old and originated in ancient China.
 It is a branch of Traditional Chinese Medicine (TCM), which also includes Chinese herbalism, cupping, moxibustion, Tui-Na (Chinese medical massage) and more.
 Acupuncture is used all over the world and can help with healing and symptom management in a wide range of conditions.
 It relies on the stimulation of certain points on the body, called "acupuncture points", to give the body's nervous, vascular, endocrine, immune (and other) systems instructions to promote the body's natural self-healing mechanisms.
-These points are generally stimulated through the use of very fine, sterile, and painless needles inserted safely and shallowly into the body, but can also be stimulated through massage and other techniques.
+These points are generally stimulated through the use of very fine, sterile, single-use and painless needles inserted safely and shallowly into the body, but can also be stimulated through massage and other techniques.

 *Acupuncturists in New Jersey are only allowed to legally practice after going through a minimum of 2,700 hours of schooling and clinical experience over at least 3 years, and passing a state or national medical board licensing exam.
 The entry level degree is a Master's degree, so you can be sure that if you are visiting a licensed acupuncturist, they have been through extensive training to treat you effectively and safely.*